-where n is the unit vector normal to the layer and K1, K2, and K3 are the splay, twist, and bend elastic constants, respectively.
-The splay elastic constant describes the energy cost of deforming the layers in a direction perpendicular to the layer normal, while the twist elastic constant describes the energy cost of rotating the layer structure around the layer normal.
-The bend elastic constant describes the energy cost of deforming the layer structure in a direction parallel to the layer normal and is related to the curvature of the layers.
-When dealing with the elastic energy density of TFCD formed by the deformation of smectic layers, the splay term is dominant.
+where n is the director field and K1, K2, and K3 are the splay, twist, and bend elastic constants, respectively.
+For a smectic A, the twist and bend deformation modes of n are restricted, so that only the splay of molecules are allowed, which corresponds to bending of the smectic layers.
+Besides bending of layers, deviations from the equilibrium interlayer spacing also contribute to the smectic elastic energy, but we will not include them in this analysis.
 Since sublimation occurs at the outermost layers, there is no need to consider the interaction with the substrate.
 Therefore, the deformation energy density of the outermost layer of TFCD, considering the sublimation of torus-shaped droplets, can be abbreviated as follows: